gomorpheus/morpheus-docs/installation/database/innodb/mysqlRouter.rst

 ^^^^^^^^^^^^^^^^^^^^^^

         Bootstrap the cluster.
 (This will pull the config from the cluster and create a MySQL Router config file.)
+        **Before running this make sure you created the router user with mysqlsh in the previous steps**

         .. code-block:: bash